Make Equity Work by Getting a Mortgage Lender Recast

-Luckily for Joe and Jane, they have enough cash to cover the down payment on the new property and are also able to qualify for a new mortgage prior to selling their current home.
+Luckily for Joe and Jane, they have enough cash to cover the down payment on the new property and are also able to qualify for a new mortgage from a mortgage lender prior to selling their current home.
 However, Joe and Jane would have preferred to have invested some of the equity in their current home, which would have increased the down payment on their new home and resulted in a lower monthly mortgage payment.

-This is a common scenario that Alpine Bank mortgage lenders see across Colorado.
+This is a common scenario that Alpine Bank online mortgage lenders see across Colorado.
 Since it’s still a seller’s market — with some visible trends toward a more balanced market — homebuyers are often stuck choosing between a smaller down payment and larger loan, or, a bridge loan to tap the equity on their current home.

 Both of these options can be expensive, as the smaller down payment results in a larger monthly payment on the new loan and the bridge loan has additional closing costs associated with it.
 Is there another option here that would be a better fit for Joe and Jane?

 Yes.
 It’s called a recast.
 It’s when a borrower takes a sum of money and applies it toward their mortgage after the mortgage has originated.
 The lender then accepts the payment, lowers the loan balance, and adjusts the payment to reflect the new loan balance.
 This may be clearer when illustrated with an example, so let’s walk through Joe and Jane’s situation.

 Joe and Jane’s new property details, before recast: